tiuscodes/ScanlessDotNet/README.md

 # ScanlessDotNet

+A c# port of scanless by @vesche, a python script for port scanning using existing online services, you can see the original here https://github.com/vesche/scanless.

-A c# port of scanless by @vesche in a library format that can be used in new or existing .NET projects.
-See the original here https://github.com/vesche/scanless.
+The output of this project is in a library format that can be used in new or existing .NET projects.

-This .dll can be used to create a simple online API using [azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#referencing-custom-assemblies).
+This .dll can also be used to create a simple online port scanning API using [azure functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-csharp#referencing-custom-assemblies).

 ## Usage